performous/performous/docs/DeveloperReadme.txt

 Use good C++ style.
 No C strings (char*), atoi or other things you may have become familiar with when coding "C/C++".

+All header files begin with line #pragma once, which is not standard, but is supported by all compilers that we care of.
+Include guards should not be used even though some older headers might still have them instead of #pragma once.

 We do not use delete, delete[] or new[] and we avoid using "new".
 Instead, standard library containers are used when arrays are needed and Boost.ptr_containers (e.g. boost::ptr_vector) are used when containers of